WE ARE HERE TO HELP YOU ACHIEVE YOUR IMMIGRATION GOALS

 There are specific cases in which foreign-born children might not automatically qualify for citizenship (for instance, if they were not in their citizen parent’s legal custody at birth).
 In these situations, the parent must apply for citizenship on behalf of their child according to certain rules outlined in the Immigration and Nationality Act (INA § 322).

 The citizenship process is complex and highly dependent on your exact situation.
 If you are seeking naturalization for yourself or for a loved one, we invite you to speak with our team at Magnolia Immigration Law.
 We can guide you each step of the way, from determining your eligibility to preparing you for USCIS interviews.
-Our lawyers have been doing this for more than two decades, so we know what it takes to smoothly progress through the citizenship application process.
+Our citizenship lawyers have been doing this for two decades, so we know what it takes to smoothly progress through the citizenship application process.
+We can help with family-based visas, employment visas, and more.